Aivarass/rl-eval-pipeline/README.md

 ### Design Journey

-Initial runs with flat +10 reward collapsed into exploitation — the agent repeated `DELETE /items` 105,000 times per window because every hit paid the same.
-Adding the LLM judge with severity-based rewards didn't fix this because repeat combos bypassed the judge entirely and still received +10.
-Removing rewards for repeat combos caused the opposite failure — learned helplessness where the agent stopped executing altogether.
+Initial runs with flat +10 reward collapsed into exploitation.
+The agent repeated DELETE /items 105,000 times per window because every hit paid the same.
+Adding the LLM judge with severity-based rewards was a clear improvement.
+The judge correctly filtered false positives, produced actionable bug reports with severity and root cause, and pushed unique discoveries from 47 to 57.
+But the exploitation trap remained because repeat combos bypassed the judge entirely and still received +10.
+Removing rewards for repeat combos caused the opposite failure, learned helplessness where the agent stopped executing altogether.
 The breakthrough was combining count-based decay for repeat discoveries with LLM novelty scoring for new ones.
-Known bugs pay less over time; genuinely new discoveries pay full reward based on the judge's severity and novelty assessment.
+Known bugs pay less over time, genuinely new discoveries pay full reward based on the judge's severity and novelty assessment.
 This created natural exploration pressure without any hardcoded coverage rules.
 The result: 154 unique bug combos across all four endpoints, including a 5-level dependency chain discovery that no previous configuration achieved.

 ## LLM as Judge Evaluation